67Samuel/Generalizing-Lottery-Tickets/README.md

 - --wandb       : Set to True to log results to wandb

 ##### Optional arguments:
-- --batch-size : To set the batch size while training
+- --batch_size : To set the batch size while training
 - --entity     : Entity (username) of wandb account (must use if wandb is True)
 - --project    : Wandb project to log results to
 - --run_name   : Run name to log to wandb